Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `AllowNetBonusModifier`  (true/false, default true)
 >
-> When set to true, total modifier of an attack can be a net bonus that increase the hit chance beyond the attacker's base hit chance (but still subjects to 95% cap unless lifted by the `MaxFinalHitChance` settings).
+> When set to true, total modifier of an attack can be a net bonus that increases the hit chance beyond the attacker's base hit chance (but still subjects to 95% cap unless lifted by the `MaxFinalHitChance` settings).
 > Game default is false.
 >
 > When the net modifier is a bonus, it will use the same handling as penalty but reversed: first 10 modifiers are ±5% each, and subsequence modifiers are ±2.5% each.